Implementing Levenshtein Distance for Product Matching

 text = re.sub(r"[™®©]", "", text)

-# Expand abbreviations BEFORE stripping punctuation, because some keys
+# Expand abbreviations BEFORE stripping punctuation: some keys contain '/'.

-# contain '/'. \b cannot anchor a non-word char, so use lookarounds.
+# \b cannot anchor a non-word char, so use lookarounds.

 for abbr, full in ABBREVIATIONS.items():